Something Good – Negro Kiss: Rediscovery

 Four years later, in 2021, a 49-second film held in the National Library of Norway in Oslo was identified as an extended version of Something Good.
 At the time of its accession by the Library, it was misidentified and cataloged as a Lumière film.
 It is one of the oldest films in the National Library collection.

 This copy was included in a reel found in Leksvik Municipality, and was housed in a barn until authorities said the films posed a risk of fire.
 Oral history suggests the film came to Norway when a Norwegian filmmaker wanted to assemble a projector in the early days of film and brought home film-reels from the US.
 News of the 2017 discovery in the United States caused the National Library of Norway to reexamine it and correct its provenance.

 The film was listed in catalogs of lost films before its rediscovery, although details concerning the film, other than its title and director, were unknown.
-Since almost all surviving films from that time are overtly racist, it was usually just listed as a lost race film.
+Since almost all surviving films from that time that depict African Americans are overtly racist, it was usually just listed as a lost race film.